 Seeing the game live used to be enough for sports fans.
 Now, stadiums are designed to be a multi-screen experience.
 How are experiences changing for sports fans, and how are the champions delivering victories?
+Some of the innovations of recent years include things like fantasy hockey leagues by FanDuel that adds a layer of interactivity with people’s favorite sport.

 Connected Fans Mean More Experiences